Monday, 24 March 2025

 The Siva temple has a garbhagriha and a jagti (the platform).
 A great-sized lingam enshrined in the garbhagriha.
 Garbhagriha is in the plan, a simple square with an exterior dimension of 19.8 meters approximately.
 Inside, four massive columns, with double capital (total 11.30 meters high), support an incomplete but magnificent corbeled ceiling.

-The doorway is very high and its dwarshakha (doorjamb) is adorned with sculptures.
+The doorway is very high, and its dwarshakha (doorjamb) is adorned with sculptures.

-The platform in front of garbhagriha is rectangular in shape.
+The platform in front of the garbhagriha is rectangular in shape.
 It has devakoshata and niches on the side walls.
 There are some Samadhis of 18-19th centuries of the Gosai constructed on the temple platform.

 The steps lead to the platform.
 The temple was never completed.
 It is difficult to surmise the features of the complete temple based on the extant portion.
 On the available evidence, it is a temple